 |Further details outdoors|

-There is ample safe car parking available in the gardens and a barbecue is available on request and plenty of sitting out chairs.
-Rural setting with wonderful views.
+There is ample safe car parking available in the gardens and a barbecue is available on request.
+A large rattan dining table and chairs is in the courtyard and there are plenty of sitting out chairs further down the garden overlooking the private land with chickens and the wooded hillside beyond affording wonderful views.

 Derbyshire and the Peak District is an area that has something to offer for everyone.
 Why not walk through the Peak District in England's first national park?
 It has spectacular scenery and cosy pubs across its 500 miles of beauty.
 There is also a rich cultural heritage across the area, starting with Chatsworth House where Pride and Prejudice was recently filmed.
 There are also many lively and friendly towns to visit across the region, from Matlock to Derby, where you can shop to your hearts delight in the high street shops, farmers markets or craft fairs.